chengyitang/mailbag-docker-compose/README.md

 # mailbag-docker-compose

-Practicing containerizing a React application for running on AWS EC2.
+- Containerizing a Node.js + React application application for running on AWS EC2.